 Ease of Set-Up

 It is not perfect, but the Ambit3 is as easy to set up as any of our top-performing GPS watches.
-If you're a long-time Garmin user, the Forerunner 935, Fenix, or Forerunner 35 may be more intuitive for you.
-However, all else equal, you'll have no problem taking a little time, plugging into your computer or firing up the smartphone app, and getting the Ambit dialed in for your needs.
+You'll have no problem taking a little time, plugging into your computer or firing up the smartphone app, and getting the Ambit dialed in for your needs.
 It has virtually infinite functionality and customizability.
 However, the beauty is that the default, out-of-the-box function is high-end and comprehensive.
 A small user manual helps get you started but is hardly necessary.

 This is a piece of equipment scoring near the top of our charts.
 It is endlessly customizable, and Suunto appears committed to providing software updates periodically.
 It is not an inexpensive piece of equipment, but it is less expensive than some of its competitors, and the devoted athlete will reap the rewards of the investment for a long time.